Discover the history of 1980s digital and computer art, and music, technology developments

 We cover in depth early computer art in the 1970s, 1980, 1981, 1982, 1983, 1984, 1985, 1986, 1987, 1988, 1989, 1990 and some later art and technology developments

 There’s also a 1980s Waiting Room for new items on the way in when edited.

 Please note we do not look in depth at paint systems, ie Photoshop etc, although they are mentioned.
 Micro Arts was dedicated to ‘art’ uses of computers so paint apps and games were left out of our software range.
-For a detailed examination of the history of paint software please see:

 COMPUTER and DIGITAL ART TIMELINE